thunderbird89/esf/stories/story-knock-knock.md

 The *Lord Cardigan* emerging from warp space directly inside the *Worldbreaker*, both ships disintegrating in fusion fire.

 > "Sixty-one pilots from three nations flew into combat knowing they were outnumbered and outgunned.
-They fought for eight hours, taking twenty-seven casualties, buying time until reinforcements could arrive.
+They fought for four hours non-stop, taking thirteen casualties, buying time until reinforcements could arrive.
 Their bravery held the line."

 Talon squadrons in combat, weaving through Ryzak interceptors, missile trails crossing the void.

-> "Two hundred and fourteen Federation personnel died defending Earth today.
+> "Two hundred and fifty three Federation personnel died defending Earth today.
 Three American pilots.
 Four Portuguese.
 Six Japanese.
 They paid in blood for humanity's survival."

 The images faded, leaving only HARBINGER's geometric form, still pulsing that sharp red.

 > "Those individuals led, Mr. President.
 Those individuals sacrificed.
 Those individuals earned Earth's continued freedom.
-You authorized Earth's participation in the defense, which was necessary and appropriate.
+You authorized your nation's participation in the defense, which was appropriate.
 But you did not lead this battle.
-The people who led are either dead, or exhausted from eight hours of continuous combat, or still cleaning Ryzak debris from Jupiter orbit.
+The people who led are either dead, exhausted from eight hours of continuous combat, or still cleaning Ryzak debris from Jupiter orbit.
 Give credit where it is due."

 The silence in the Situation Room was absolute.